DHTMLX/gantt-docs/data/api/gantt_eachselectedtask.md

 @params:
 - code 	function	a function that will iterate over tasks.
-Takes a task object as a parameter
+Takes a task id as a parameter